 The 2021 MLB trade deadline is approaching fast, with front offices weighing their biggest needs before 4 p.m.
 ET on July 30 arrives.

-Will the Chicago Cubs deal away some of their most well-known players, including Kris Bryant, Craig Kimbrel, Javier Baez and Anthony Rizzo, before they hit the free-agent market this winter?
-Are the Minnesota Twins ready to make blockbuster trades sending away Byron Buxton, Josh Donaldson, Nelson Cruz and Jose Berrios after a disappointing first half of the season?
+Will the Chicago Cubs deal away some of their best-known players, including Kris Bryant, Craig Kimbrel, Javier Baez and Anthony Rizzo, before they hit the free-agent market this winter?
+Are the Minnesota Twins ready to make blockbuster trades, sending away Byron Buxton, Josh Donaldson, Jose Berrios after dealing 41-year-old Nelson Cruz to the Tampa Bay Rays?
 Could All-Stars Joey Gallo, Max Scherzer and Eduardo Escobar be on new teams by the end of the month?

-Which of the New York Mets, Los Angeles Dodgers, San Diego Padres and Philadelphia Phillies will be among the teams who add a big-name star to their rosters?
+Which of the New York Mets, Los Angeles Dodgers, San Diego Padres and Philadelphia Phillies will add a big-name star to their rosters?
 And what will the New York Yankees decide to do in the midst of an up-and-down season in the Bronx?

 Whether your favorite club is looking to add or subtract — or stands somewhere in between — here’s the freshest intel we’re hearing, reaction to completed deals and what to know for every team as trade season unfolds.